MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/powerapps-cli.md

 Microsoft Power Apps CLI is a simple, single-stop developer command-line interface that empowers developers and app makers to create code components.

-Power Apps CLI tooling is the first step toward a comprehensive application life-cycle management (ALM) story where the enterprise developers and ISVs can create, build, debug, and publish their extensions and customizations quickly and efficiently.
+Power Apps CLI tooling is the first step toward a comprehensive application lifecycle management (ALM) story where the enterprise developers and ISVs can create, build, debug, and publish their extensions and customizations quickly and efficiently.

 ## Install Power Apps CLI